 - iPads are great for collaboration–maybe better than laptops (unless you’re a Google Apps school.
 That could drop this off the list)

-- for those parts of education that are media-centric–such as viewing videos, reading books, drawing–it’s hard to beat the iPad.
+- for those parts of education that are media-centric–such as viewing videos, reading books, drawing (better than Coloring Books, in this aspect)–it’s hard to beat the iPad.

 - iPad battery life is long compared to a laptop.
 Students don’t have to remember to recharge as often